Home

 1881 - 101 x 82 cm - Oil on canvas

-Metropolitan Museum of Art, New York >
+Metropolitan Museum of Art, New York, USA >

 Provenance: Moffett/Berson/Museum/Monet - Catalogue Raisonné Wildenstein No. 628